Trust Issues In A Relationship: Sources And Mental Health Effects

 Some symptoms of trust issues can be a lack of general intimacy or friendship, feelings of anxiety about relationships with others, hesitancy to get close to others, and undue suspicion.

-Find the source of the problem
+Find the source of trust issues in a relationship

 The first thing you need to do when there is an issue with trust is to determine the cause of the problem.
 Typically, trust issues are a symptom of a deeper issue, whether stemming from your past (or your partner's) or a deeper problem within the relationship.
 Trust issues are not spontaneous and random; instead, they come from a source.